About CT Green LEAF Schools

 This is a U.S. Department of Education recognition program for K-12 schools, school districts, colleges and universities that have made significant progress in reducing their environmental impact and costs, improving health and wellness, and providing effective environmental and sustainability education.
 CT Green LEAF Schools can nominate up to four Connecticut Green LEAF Schools annually for this prestigious award.

-All information, documents and resources can be found here on this website.
+All information, documents and resources can be found on our website here.
 You can also email us at email@example.com